 Problem Possible Cause Action No response when the computer is turned on.
 Computer is not plugged in.
 Turn off the computer, plug it in, and then turn it back on again.
 No power at the wall outlet.
 Use another wall outlet.
 Main logic board failure.
 Contact your Service provider.
 Main logic board jumpers incorrectly set.
-Set all appropriate jumpers (Refer to the label attached to the inside of your computer.).
+Set all appropriate jumpers (Refer to your computer's System Reference guide).
 CPU has failed.
 Contact your Service provider.
 Power supply has failed.
 Contact your Service provider.
 Voltage select switch is set incorrectly.
 Make sure the setting on the back of your computer matches your country's voltage requirements.
-Refer to the supplied Quick Setup Guide for more information.
+Refer to the supplied Quick Setup guide for more information.
+Power is on, screen is on, but the computer does not respond.
+Keyboard not connected, mouse not connected, or both might be in the wrong port.
+Connect the keyboard and/or mouse.
+If already connected, confirm that each device is in the appropriate port.
 Power is on, but there is no screen display.
 Brightness and contrast controls are not correctly set.
 Adjust the brightness and contrast controls.
 The monitor-off timer has shut the monitor off.
 Press [Shift] to reactivate monitor.
 Monitor is off.
 Turn on the monitor.
 Monitor cable is incorrectly installed.
 Check all monitor connections.
 Incorrect video drivers installed.
 Install the correct video drivers.
 Video controller has failed.
 Contact your Service provider.
 Monitor has failed.
 Try another monitor.
-If the new monitor fails to operate, contact your Service provider.
+If the new monitor operates correctly, replace the old monitor following the Customer Replacement Unit process described in the Warranty and Information booklet.

 Problem Possible Cause Action Computer operates incorrectly after installing an optional expansion board.
 Expansion board installed incorrectly.
-Reinstall following expansion board installation instructions.
-Did not run the ISA Configuration Utility (ICU) to configure a non- Plug and Play expansion board before installation.
+Remove the expansion board and reinstall.
+Did not run the ISA Configuration Utility (ICU) to configure a non-Plug and Play expansion board before installation.
 Run the ICU to properly configure expansion board and then reboot your computer.
-Refer to any supplied ICU and Windows 95 documentation.
-Note: Plug and Play expansion boards are automatically configured.
+Refer to any supplied ICU, Windows for Workgroups, and Windows NT Workstation expansion boards a Note: Plug and Play expansion boards are automatically configured. documentation.
 Expansion board has failed.
 Remove expansion board and reboot.
 If computer boots without errors, replace expansion board.
-Computer operates incorrectly after installing optional SIMMs.
-SIMMs installed incorrectly.
+Computer operates incorrectly after installing optional SIMMs installed incorrectly.
+Make sure both SIMM sockets in each bank are filled at a time with the correct SIMM size, speed, and type.
+SIMMs.
 Remove SIMMs and reinstall.
 SIMMs have failed.
 Remove SIMMs and reinstall.
 Make sure two banks are filled at a time with the correct SIMM size, speed, and type.
-Refer to the supplied User's Guide for more information.
+Refer to the supplied System Reference guide for more information.
 Replace SIMMs.

 Problem Possible Cause Action Computer fails to retain setup information.
 Computer battery has failed.
 Replace computer battery.
-Discharge CMOS jumper (J3) set to "Discharge."
+Discharge CMOS jumper set to "Discharge."
 Set discharge CMOS jumper to "Normal."
-Refer to the jumper label attached to the inside of your computer.
-Computer displays HIMEM.SYS errors.
-Unstable memory at the specified address.
+Refer to your computer's System Reference guide.
+Computer displays Unstable memory at the Run diagnostics.
+HIMEM.SYS errors. specified address.
 Replace faulty SIMM(s).
 Computer displays Insufficient computer Close all unnecessary applications.
-General Fault Protection (GPF) errors (Windows for Workgroups installed). resources for a given operation.
-Close and restart Windows for Workgroups. for workgroups instances.
+General Fault Protection (GPF) errors (Windows for Workgroups resources for a given operation.
+Close and restart Windows for Workgroups. installed).
 Reboot computer and restart Windows for Workgroups.
 Computer displays an Insufficient computer Close all unnecessary applications. illegal action message (Windows 95). resources for a given operation.
 Close and restart Windows 95.
+(Windows 93).
 Reboot computer.
+Computer displays a System Error F002 message (Windows NT Workstation) Faulty hardware.
+Run the supplied diagnostic software to identify the faulty hardware.
+Replace the faulty hardware or contact your Service provider.